FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 running" solutions use Kubernetes under the hood.
 Larger organizations can use Kubernetes to optimize their costs and response times.

-The widespread adoption of Kubernetes gave way to a newfound hype to the microservice architecture, that is well known and loved.
-Kubernetes allows for never-before seen
+The widespread adoption of Kubernetes gave way to a newfound trend to the microservice architecture, that is well known and loved.
+Kubernetes allows for never-before seen flexibility, and it is a great tool for running microservices.

 == vCluster